itreallyisleo/Databoss-33/README.md

 ├── contact.php # (Optional) Contact form or info page
 ├── config.php # Configuration constants (DB credentials, paths)
 └── README.md # Project overview, feature list, and team division

+yaml
+复制代码

+---

+### 🧠 Notes
+- Folder tree uses Markdown code block syntax (```), so it displays cleanly in GitHub.
+- Each module has clear ownership:
+  - 🟠 *Yufei & Irene → auction/* (Item & Auction modules)
+  - 🟢 *Leo & Mekial → user/* (User & Bid modules)
+- All PHP pages use `db_connect.php` for database access.
+- Shared templates (`header.php`, `footer.php`) reduce duplication.
+- `/docs` stores all academic deliverables and diagrams.
+- `/database` is the single source of truth for schema and sample data.

+---

+💡 **How to use:**
+1. Copy everything (including code block) into your `README.md`.
+2. Commit → Push → View on GitHub → You’ll see the full tree structure displayed perfectly.
+3. Optional: add a short summary before or after explaining how to run the project locally (e.g., XAMPP setup).